[ Updated Sep 5, 2017 ]

-As you probably know and have tried, Supermetrics is great for basic PPC reporting, like monthly reports for your Adwords or Facebook Ads campaigns.
+As you probably know, Supermetrics is great for basic PPC marketing reporting, like creating monthly reports for your Adwords or Facebook Ads campaigns.

-What you may not have realized is that there is a lot more you can do with Supermetrics to make your life of PPC management easier.
+What you may not have realized is that there is a lot more you can do with Supermetrics to make PPC management easier.

-In this post, we’ll show 5 use cases advanced Supermetrics users use to stay on top of their PPC game.
+In this post, we’ll show 5 things advanced Supermetrics users are doing to stay on top of their PPC game.
 And with these tools in your arsenal, you can step up your game too!

 These 5 use cases are

 Pour yourself a nice cup of coffee and let’s dive in!

 A few reasons.